Recording Connection graduate Garrett Pace: HIRED!

 Today, Garrett works as a second engineer at Bravo Ocean, and continues to make his former mentor (now boss) proud.
 “He can record, he can produce hip hop, he can do country, folk, he can play instruments and all that stuff,” says Nick.
 “Of all the students that we’ve had, he’s been like the best.”

-To some, Garrett Pace might have seemed the least likely to end up being hired at a recording studio, let alone apprentice in one.
+To some, Garrett Pace might have seemed the least likely to end up being hired at a recording studio, let alone extern in one.
 But his story is proof that with determination and passion, anyone can succeed.